Calton Hill edinburgh

 It takes a little longer to walk up this path but as it is not steps I think some people will find it a bit easier!
 As you get higher to the top, the path is not as steep as in the beginning.
 Soon it turns into a path that skirts around the edge of the hill, giving you an awesome panoramic view.

 As you are coming from the other side of the hill, you will need to cross over the top of the hill to get to the monuments.
-The monuments is where that famous view of Edinburgh is!
+The monuments are where that famous view of Edinburgh is!
 Just walk in the direction of all the buildings!

 Exploring All Paths & Routes At The Top Of Calton Hill